 The audience development part of your marketing is making sure you’re creating products your audience is asking for, while acting as a resource to those consumers – completely free of charge.

 What Bob is saying, and I completely agree with, is that your customers aren’t absent from audience development.
 You may be looking for new people to subscribe and buy, but your existing subscribers and buyers are a major marketing asset.
 Word of mouth travels fast!

 How the industry defines audience development

-Below are some thoughts from an article in Audience Development Magazine on what executives think audience development means for their businesses:
+Below are some thoughts from an article in the former Audience Development Magazine, written in the late 2000s, on what executives thought audience development meant for their businesses: